 Pedestrian Safety Ordinance

-Over the past year, five pedestrians have been killed on Springfield streets and an average of 60 pedestrians are struck on Springfield streets each year.
+An average of 70 pedestrians are struck on Springfield streets each year.
 The City of Springfield has taken measures to address the educational component of pedestrian safety with the SGF Yields campaign aimed at bringing awareness to both drivers and pedestrians.
 In addition, City Council asked that City staff commission a study examining pedestrian safety on Springfield streets and intersections to better understand what can be done to address the issue.

 A report following that study conclusively demonstrated that arterial roadways with higher speeds and traffic volumes present a heightened potential for dangers for both pedestrians and motorists.
 To facilitate safety for pedestrians and motorists alike, recommendations urge that pedestrians should only be allowed in the roadway when: